 Outside, the Swarovski Crystal Worlds blend beautifully with the Alpine backdrop.
 In a Tolkien-like sprawl, short hills slope against pools of water, mazes, and mystical sculptures.
 Don’t miss the Crystal Cloud by landscape artists Andy Cao and Xavier Perrot, a monumental installation comprising some 800,000 hand-mounted Swarovski crystals that drift above a black Mirror Pool, and invite visitors to reflect.
 With a surface of around 15,000 sq-ft (1,400 square meters), this otherworldly creation is the largest of its kind in the world.

-Don’t miss the adjacent Swarovski Store.
-In its new form, the shopping landscape will be among the largest Swarovski flagship store with the biggest selection of Swarovski products worldwide.
-The design itself — with fascinating light and sound installations by the Norwegian architectural office Snøhetta will be a visually stunning piece of art in its own right.
+Another highlight of the Swarovski Crystal Worlds is the largest Swarovski flagship store with the biggest selection of Swarovski products worldwide.
+The design itself — with fascinating light and sound installations by the Norwegian architectural office Snøhetta — is a visually stunning piece of art in its own right.
 Browse for precious gifts and souvenirs that make for lasting memories.

-This much exploring works up an appetite, so you should finish your visit with lunch or dinner at restaurant Daniels Kristallwelten (which actually warrants a trip on its own.
-Also designed by Snøhetta, it is housed in an organically shaped pavilion in the garden area.
-Enjoy the beautiful views of the artwork in the park while feasting on the delectable creations by the award-winning chef and the restaurant’s very own patisserie.
+This much exploring works up an appetite, so you should finish your visit with lunch or dinner at restaurant Daniels Kristallwelten (which actually warrants a trip on its own).
+Also designed by Snøhetta, it is housed in an amorphously-shaped pavilion in the sweeping garden area.
+Enjoy excellent views of the art in the park while feasting on the delectable creations by the award-winning chef and the restaurant’s very own patisserie.